- The project must be related to housing justice, evictions, or tenants’ rights.

 *Activities cannot include any campaigns for or against political candidates.
 Activities cannot be conducted for the purpose of personal benefit.
 501(c)(3)s have limitations on how much activity can be conducted to influence legislation.

-- Priority to rapid response efforts that tackle issues related to stopping evictions, tenants organizing groups, and legislative efforts related to housing justice in NC.
+- Priority to rapid response efforts that tackle issues related to stopping evictions, tenants organizing groups, and legislative efforts related to housing justice in Durham, NC.